-My Story has lead me on a journey that allows me to merge my passions together and create something unique, something that is meaningful and that can have a positive influence on our local and wider community.
+My Story has lead me on this journey that allows me to merge my passions together and create something unique, something that is meaningful and that can have a positive influence on our local and wider community.

 It's time to be part of a positive change - change that involves men speaking up about their own experiences so they can feel confident and proud to seek the help and support needed.

-We need to encourage, embrace and support one another, normalise these sorts of conversations and bring light to something men have swept under the carpet and like Tupac said:
+We need to encourage, embrace and support one another, normalise these sorts of conversations and bring light to something that far too often, gets swept under the carpet and like Tupac said:

 ''The old way wasn't working, so its on us to do, what we gotta do, to survive".